brandsafric/emenus/README.md

-# Restaurant Menu App
+# EMenus
-## A python-based full stack Menu Application.
+## A python-based full stack Restaurant Menu Application.
 ## Utilizes Oauth2 Authentication for Google+ and Facebook IDs
 ## Clearly demonstrates use of full CRUD operations to a SQL database.